matt-harvey/tabulo/README.md

 Widths set for individual columns always override the default column width for the table.

+<a name="configuring-padding"></a>
+#### Configuring padding

-Note the single character of padding either side of each column is not counted in the column width.
+The single character of padding either side of each column is not counted in the column width.
 The amount of this padding can be configured for the table as a whole, using the `column_padding` option passed to `Table.new`.